 A payment sent in iMessage will expire and be automatically canceled if the recipient doesn’t accept the payment within three days.
 You can also manually cancel the payment before it is accepted in the Venmo app.
 Canceling the payment will return the funds to your funding source (not stop the original withdrawal from happening).
 A payment sent in iMessage cannot be canceled once the recipient has accepted it.

-- If you’re using the Venmo app, you can go to the “Me” tab by tapping your picture or initials, and then finding the transaction at the top of your feed.
+- If you’re using the Venmo app, you can go to the “Me” tab by tapping your picture or initials, and then finding the request at the top of your Transactions feed.
 You should have the option to cancel any pending payments there

 - If you are on iOS 13 or a desktop, you can open the iMessage payment bubble in the conversation and then view your pending payments